kpolsen/feeling-responsive/research/astro.md

 **Figure:** Synthetic emission map of a model galaxy.

 I started developing SÍGAME during my PhD at the Dark Cosmology Centre, a Center of Excellence in Denmark.
-Over the years, it grew into a mature software tool, rewritten in python and applicable to many cases of galaxy studies.
+Over the years, it has grown into a mature software tool written in python and applicable to many cases of galaxy studies.
 I have led three first-author publications on SÍGAME and enjoyed working with team members from around the world, and the software tool is now available for download via GitHub.
 Below is a link to learn more about SÍGAME, followed by descriptions of my main research projects.
-See the [Contact](http://kpolsen.github.io/Contact/) tab for my contact info in case you have any questions for me.
+See the [Contact](http://kpolsen.github.io/Contact/) tab for my contact info in case you have any questions about SÍGAME and its use.

 <a class="radius button small" href="{{ site.url }}/SIGAME/index.html">Learn more about and download SÍGAME here›</a>

 <h2 style="color: #006699">ISM in the Early Universe</h2>
-During my time as post-doctoral researcher at the [School of Earth and Space Exploration](https://sese.asu.edu/) (SESE) at Arizona State University (ASU), I studied galaxy evolution during the early days of the Universe, at a redshift of 6 which means about about 13 billion years ago (!).
+During my time as post-doctoral researcher at the [School of Earth and Space Exploration](https://sese.asu.edu/) (SESE) at Arizona State University (ASU), I studied galaxy evolution during the early days of the Universe, at a redshift of 6 which means about 13 billion years ago (!).

-By applying SÍGAME to cosmological hydrodynamic simulations of galaxies at redshift 6, my team and I made predictions for the relation between different line luminosities in the far-infrared and the star formation rate (SFR) of galaxies.
+By applying SÍGAME to cosmological hydrodynamic simulations of galaxies at redshift 6, my team and I made predictions for the relation between the star formation rate (SFR) of galaxies and different line luminosities in the far-infrared.
 We also described the origin of the [CII] emission, as coming mostly from molecular clouds, and secondly from diffuse ionized gas.
 Below is a plot showing the importance of gas metallicity on the [CII]-SFR relation with observations at redshifts > 5 in grey for comparison [5,6]:

 ![](CII_SFR.png)
 **Figure:** The [CII]-SFR relation for a sample of simulated galaxies at redshift around 6 (open circles), with symbols in cyan showing the effect of boosting metallicities by a factor of 3 in all galaxies.